 Specific Guidance

-To the extent practicable, licensees document and maintain current agreements with applicable law enforcement agencies to include estimated response times and capabilities.
+To the extent practicable, licensees should document and maintain current agreements with applicable law enforcement agencies to include estimated response times and capabilities.
 To the extent practicable, licenses must conduct annual local law enforcement site familiarization activities to include a review of the protective strategy, onsite and offsite response procedures, and joint response exercises.

-Licensees establish, maintain, and implement a threat warning system that identifies specific graduated protective measures and actions to be taken to increase licensee preparedness against a heightened security threat.
+Licensees should establish, maintain, and implement a threat warning system that identifies specific graduated protective measures and actions to be taken to increase licensee preparedness against a heightened security threat.
 Licensees must ensure that the specific protective measures and actions identified for each threat level are consistent with the security plan and other emergency plans and procedures.
 Upon notification by an authorized NRC representative, licensees must implement the specific protective measures based on the threat.

-Upon receipt of an alarm or other indication of a threat, licensees determine the existence and level of the threat in accordance with pre-established assessment methodologies, initiate response actions to promptly detect attempts to remove SNM and notify local law enforcement agencies to recover the SNM in accordance with security implementing procedures.
+Upon receipt of an alarm or other indication of a threat, licensees should determine the existence and level of the threat in accordance with pre-established assessment methodologies, initiate response actions to promptly detect attempts to remove SNM and notify local law enforcement agencies to recover the SNM in accordance with security implementing procedures.

 Maintenance and Testing